 Appeals related to academic dismissal are made to the Academic Appeals Committee.
 Consult the registrar for procedures.
 All other academic appeals (course grades, graduation, status in programs, academic dishonesty, decisions of the registrar in applying academic policies, complaints about course content or procedures, etc.) are handled in the following manner: (1) As soon as possible following the decision or incident in question, the student will seek to resolve the matter first with the instructor, or with the party directly responsible for the decision, and then with the department chairperson.
-(2) If, after talking with the instructor and the department chairperson, the student still thinks he or she is being treated unfairly or not in accordance with announced academic policies, the student may appeal in writing to the dean of academic programs.
+(2) If, after talking with the instructor and the department chairperson, the student still thinks he or she is being treated unfairly or not in accordance with announced academic policies, the student may appeal in writing to the vice president and dean.
 This written appeal must be received within three weeks after the decision or incident in question.
-If the concern is a complaint about course content or procedures, the student should talk with the dean of faculty growth and assessment.
+If the concern is a complaint about course content or procedures, the student should talk with the acting associate dean for the faculty.